Nizatreasure/abu_bank/README.md

-# AzaBank
+# AbuBank

 A new Flutter project.

 ## Getting Started

-AzaBank projects are built to run on the Flutter _stable_ release.
+AbuBank projects are built to run on the Flutter _stable_ release.

 ### IMPORTANT: